- Graduate Nursing Program Requirements

 - Once the necessary “source patient” testing has been ordered, seek medical treatment as soon as possible after the incident (see below for specific instructions).

-- Notify Executive Director of Student Affairs of incident at 803-608-7770 between the hours of 9am-9pm.
+- Notify Assistant Dean for Student Affairs of incident at 803-608-7770 between the hours of 9am-9pm.
 Leave a message with return phone number if no answer.
 If no response within one hour, call the Office of Academic Affairs at 803-777-7412.

 - Call CompEndium for non-emergency injuries.
 In an emergency, visit a local emergency